-For instructions about how to use the anchor bracket, see "-Using a top strap" in this section.
+For instructions about how to use the anchor bracket, see "-Using a top strap" on page 65 in this section.

 The child restraint lower anchorages approved for your vehicle may also be used.
-See "-Installation with child restraint lower anchorages" in this section.
+See "-Installation with child restraint lower anchorages" on page 67 in this section.